FromZeroToCicero/nodejs-blockchain/README.md

 5. If you want to test things out, I have created a Postman collection with all the endpoints you could interact with, in order to fully experience what this blockchain can offer - [Postman collection](https://www.getpostman.com/collections/6f23bf72550eb5951796)

+6. To run the unit tests that have been written with Chai & Mocha for the blockchain, run the following command:

+    ```
+    npm run test
+    ```
 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.